Which institution holds the most shares in Zoetis Inc. (ZTS)

 The top institutional shareholder in the company is Blackrock Inc. with over 40.72 million shares valued at $6.74 billion.
 The investor’s holdings represent 8.57% of the ZTS Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 37.02 million shares valued at $6.13 billion to account for 7.79% of the shares outstanding.
 The other top investors are State Street Corporation which holds 19.44 million shares representing 4.09% and valued at over $3.22 billion, while State Farm Mutual Automobile Insurance Co holds 3.80% of the shares totaling 18.07 million with a market value of $2.99 billion.

-Zoetis Inc. (NYSE: ZTS) is -1.81% lower on its value in year-to-date trading and has touched a low of $121.50 and a high of $176.64 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The ZTS stock was last observed hovering at around $159.85 in the last trading session, with the day’s gains setting it 2.66% off its average median price target of $190.00 for the next 12 months.
-It is also 22.61% off the consensus price target high of $210.00 offered by 20 analysts, but current levels are -2.21% lower than the price target low of $159.00 for the same period.
+Zoetis Inc. (NYSE: ZTS) is 1.29% higher on its value in year-to-date trading and has touched a low of $121.50 and a high of $176.64 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The ZTS stock was last observed hovering at around $165.45 in the last trading session, with the day’s gains setting it 2.18% off its average median price target of $190.00 for the next 12 months.
+It is also 20.18% off the consensus price target high of $210.00 offered by 20 analysts, but current levels are -5.43% lower than the price target low of $159.00 for the same period.

 Zoetis Inc. (ZTS) Analyst Forecasts